apache/drill/_docs/query-data/030-querying-hbase.md

 title: "Querying HBase"
 parent: "Query Data"
 ---
 This exercise creates two tables in HBase, students and clicks, that you can query with Drill.
-As an HBase user, you most likely are running Drill in distributed mode, in which Drill might start as a service.
-If you are not an HBase user and just kicking the tires, you might use the Drill Sandbox on a single-node cluster (embedded mode).
-In this case, you need to [start Drill]({{ site.baseurl }}/docs/install-drill/) before performing step 5 of this exercise.
-On the Drill Sandbox, HBase tables you create will be located in: `/mapr/demo.mapr.com/tables`

 You use the CONVERT_TO and CONVERT_FROM functions to convert binary text to readable output.
 You use the CAST function to convert the binary INT to readable output in step 4 of [Query HBase Tables]({{site.baseurl}}/docs/querying-hbase/#query-hbase-tables).
 When converting an INT or BIGINT number, having a byte count in the destination/source that does not match the byte count of the number in the VARBINARY source/destination, use CAST.

 ## Create the HBase tables